-- Storage systems can be attached to adapters only after the storage systems have been added to Spectrum Connect, as explained in "Managing storage systems" on page 82. - If the IBM Storage PAK file was not deployed on the vROps server, IBM Storage monitoring information is not displayed with dedicated dashboards, graphic icons, and user-friendly attribute names in vROps.
-For information about how to deploy the IBM Storage PAK file, see "Downloading the vROps management package" on page 137. - If you want to detach storage systems: - A detached storage system can no longer be monitored through vRealize Operations Manager. - After the detachment, you can reattach the storage system to fully restore its monitoring through vRealize Operations Manager.
+- Storage systems can be attached to adapters only after the storage systems have been added to Spectrum Connect, as explained in "Managing storage systems" on page 81. - If the IBM Storage PAK file was not deployed on the vROps server, IBM Storage monitoring information is not displayed with dedicated dashboards, graphic icons, and user-friendly attribute names in vROps.
+For information about how to deploy the IBM Storage PAK file, see "Downloading the vROps management package" on page 135. - If you want to detach storage systems: - A detached storage system can no longer be monitored through vRealize Operations Manager. - After the detachment, you can reattach the storage system to fully restore its monitoring through vRealize Operations Manager.

-- All CLI command arguments are case-sensitive. - Apart from the ability to add more than one vROps server and additional adapters from the CLI, the same operations are available from the GUI as well, as explained in "Managing integration with vRealize Operations Manager" on page 136.
+- All CLI command arguments are case-sensitive. - Apart from the ability to add more than one vROps server and additional adapters from the CLI, the same operations are available from the GUI as well, as explained in "Managing integration with vRealize Operations Manager" on page 134.

-Table 20.
-Arguments for sc_vrops_server Argument Use after sc_vrops_server to: add -n <hostname> -u <username> -p <password></password></username></hostname> Add a vROps server connection by specifying the following parameters on the command line: or addhostname <hostname>username</hostname> IP address or hostname of the vROps server that you want to add (connect to). <username>password <password></password></username> Username for accessing the vROps server.
-Password for accessing the vROps server.
+Argument add -n <hostname> -u <username> -p <password> or addhostname <hostname>username <username>password></username></hostname></password></username></hostname> Use after sc_vrops_server to: Add a vROps server connection by specifying the following parameters on the command line: • IP address or hostname of the vROps server that you want to add (connect to). • Username for accessing the vROps server. <password> or addhostname <hostname>username</hostname></password> IP address or hostname of the vROps server that you want to add (connect to).
+Username for accessing the vROps server. addhostname <hostname>username</hostname> (connect to).Username for accessing the vROps server. - · · · · · · · · · · · · · · · · · · · Password for accessing the vROps server.
 For example: sc_vrops_server add -n vrops1.domain -u john1 -p Note: The local adapter is added automatically after the vROps server is added. remove -n <hostname></hostname> Remove a vROps server connection by specifying its IP address or hostname on the command line. removehostname <hostname></hostname> For example: sc_vrops_server remove -n vrops1.domain Note: A removed vROps server ceases to receive monitoring information regarding IBM storage resources that are in use.
-You can add a vROps server back by using the add option (see above). disable -n <hostname></hostname> Disable reporting to a vROps server (without removing its connection) by specifying its IP address or hostname on the command line. disablehostname <hostname></hostname> For example: sc_vrops_server disable -n vrops1.domain Note: A vROps server for which reporting is disabled ceases to receive monitoring information regarding IBM storage resources that are in use.
-You can resume reporting to a vROps server by using the enable option (see below). enable -n <hostname></hostname> Resume reporting to a vROps server by specifying its IP address or hostname on the command line. enablehostname <hostname></hostname> For example: sc_vrops_server enable -n vrops1.domain list List all the currently connected (added) vROps servers and their operation status (enabled or disabled).
+You can add a vROps server back by using the add option (see above).
+Disable reporting to a vROps server (without removing its connection) by specifying its IP address or hostname on the command line. disablehostname <hostname></hostname> For example: sc_vrops_server disable -n vrops1.domain Note: A vROps server for which reporting is disabled ceases to receive monitoring information regarding IBM storage resources that are in use.
+You can resume reporting to a vROps server by using the enable option (see below). enable -n <hostname></hostname> Resume reporting to a vROps server by specifying its IP address or hostname on the command line.
+For example: sc_vrops_server enable -n vrops1.domain list List all the currently connected (added) vROps servers and their operation status (enabled or disabled).
 For example: sc_vrops_server list vROps Hostname Status vrops1.domain Enabled vrops2.domain Disabled